githedgehog/docs/docs/architecture/fabric.md

 ## VPC
 We know what is a VPC and how to attach workloads to a specific VPC.
-Let us now take a look at how is this actually implemented on the network to provice the view of a private network.
+Let us now take a look at how is this actually implemented on the network to provide the view of a private network.

  - Each VPC is modeled as a vrf on each switch where there are VPC attachments defined for this vpc.
    The Vrf is allocated its own VNI.
 The Vrf is local to each switch and the VNI is global for the entire fabric.
 By